GimleDigital/Spark-in-the-Cloud/README.md

 1. Margin Calls (directory margincalls) A Spark job that calculates margin calls for a sample set of option deals,

 2. TBA

+Each subdirecory contains a readme file with instructions for running the jobs.